Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Poached Apricot Breakfast Polenta'
+Comments & Questions About 'Poached Apricot Breakfast Polenta'

 Do you like 'poached apricot breakfast polenta'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'poached apricot breakfast polenta'?